-Through the preparation of a Development Phasing Plan and Financial Analysis it will be demonstrated how required infrastructure, including community services, will be delivered and funded, ensuring that there is no unacceptable financial burden to the Town.
+Through the preparation of a Development Phasing Plan and associated Financial Impact Analysis it will be demonstrated by the proponents to the Town's satisfaction how required infrastructure, including community services, will be delivered and funded, ensuring that there is no unacceptable financial burden to the Town.
 This work shall identify requirements and agreements to secure Town interests in regard to financial matters prior to development approval.